TruongKhang/cds-mvsnet/README.md

 Due to large point clouds generated, user may need a NVIDIA card with high memory.

 We made the results publicly available on the leaderboard of Tanks & Temples.

+### Some notes about preparation to test on your custom datasets

+- Please prepare your datasets similar to DTU evaluation set or Tanks&Temples dataset provided above.

+- If the range value of your depths is large, the number of depth hypothesis planes should be high.
+You should change your `--numdepth` and the depth planes for all stages in file [config](https://github.com/TruongKhang/cds-mvsnet/blob/main/pretrained/both_dtu_blended/config.json).
+For example, using total of 512 depth planes with `--numdepth` then the depth planes for all stages should be [128, 32, 8]).

 ### Citations
 If this code is helpful for your work, plese cite this